frafdez/blog/cv.md

 *We Are Rival, London, UK*, *April 2023 - Present*

-- Oversaw digital products from inception to launch, managing them as business units with a focus on profitability, cost management, and loss considerations.
+- Developed and executed a digital experience vision from inception to launch, focusing on profitability, customer acquisition, retention, and satisfaction; aligning with business objectives and market trends.
 - Led Curo's development from concept to a full analytics tool for brand tracking through search volume analysis, growing revenue from 0 to £27k within two months of release.
 - Conducted market research and launched the MVP for Enodo, a paid media audit tool.
 Released Enodo into beta, allowing consultants to evaluate current paid media performance.
 - Piloted Rival Analytics, offering MMM and MTA marketing attribution models as a service, enhancing data-driven marketing insights.